-The best timestamp accuracy occurs when a DAG card is connected to an external clock reference, such as a GPS or CDMA time receiver.
-The DAG synchronization connector accepts a RS-422 Pulse Per Second [PPS] signal from external sources.
+Description The best timestamp accuracy occurs when DAG card is connected to an external clock reference, such as a GPS or CDMA time receiver.
+Pulse signal from external sources The DAG synchronization connector accepts a RS-422 Pulse Per Second [PPS] signal from external sources.
 This is derived directly from a reference source, or distributed through the Endace TDS 2 [Time Distribution Server] module which allows two DAG cards to use a single receiver.
 More cards can be accommodated by daisy-chaining TDS-6 expansion units to the TDS-2 unit, each providing outputs for an additional 6 DAG cards.